osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 4](task4.png)

 **Explanation**
-- cut takes the column that has the age.
+- cut -d ' ' -f 3 extracts the third space-separated column from each line, which contains the age.
-- sort puts all ages in order.
+- sort arranges all ages in order.
 - uniq -c counts how many times each age appears.
-- sort -nr sorts the counts from biggest to smallest.
+- sort -nr sorts these counts from highest to lowest.
-- head -1 shows the most common age.
+- head -1 displays the age with the highest frequency.

 ### 5. Show the 10 most common names (first+last) in fullnames_with_agetxt.